typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ### Publishing to Docker registry - Maven

-We will be using [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize the application.
+We will be using the [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize the application.

 #### Multi-module project

-Follow this section if your application is a part of a multi-module Maven project.
+Follow this section if your application is part of a multi-module Maven project.

-Add the following plugin settings on the `pom.xml` under project root directory to register the fabric8 Maven plugin.
+Add the following plugin settings to the root project `pom.xml` to register the fabric8 Maven plugin.

 ```
 <plugin>